 @font-face made a comeback when Apple Safari and Mozilla Firefox implemented it.
 In May 2009, Jeffrey Veen introduced Typekit, a type hosting service that let designers use high-quality fonts on websites with the ease of implementation and the worry-free of licensing and cross-browser compatibility.
 In just two years, Adobe acquired Typekit bringing more classic types such as Garamond Pro, Minion Pro, and Myriad Pro to the web.

-In 2010, Google launched its own library of fonts for the world to use for free.
-With its ease of use API (application programming interface), Google has succeeded in making web fonts more accessible.
+In 2010, Google launched its own library of open-source fonts.
+With its simple API (application programming interface), Google has succeeded in making webfonts more approachable.

 @font-face rule is now supported in all modern browsers (Internet Explorer, Firefox, Chrome, Safari, and Opera) and mobile browsers (iOS Safari, Android, and Chrome).
-In addition to Typekit and Google Fonts, many foundries, including Font Bureau, FontShop, Hoefler & Co., and Webtype, began to offer web-font services.
-In just a few years, web fonts have swept the world of design.
+In addition to Google Fonts, many type foundries began to offer webfont services.
+In just a few years, webfonts have swept the world of web design.

-With the rise of responsive web design, typography is going through a new transformation like never before.
-Unlike a printed publication, the flexibility of the web gives designers no control of their work.
+With the rise of responsive web design and the emerging of variable fonts, typography is going through a new transformation like never before.
+Unlike printed publications, the flexibility of the web gives designers no control of their work.
 Whether through smartphones, tablets, laptops or game consoles, they have no idea how their work will be viewed on a user’s device.
-In order to accommodate the growing number of devices coming to the market continuously, they have to embrace the fluidity of the web and let go of the notion of pixel perfect control.
-Designing for the unknown could be intimidating, but that also makes web design challenging and exciting.
-Brown is right in his statement.
-The web is the best place for accessing text.
+In order to accommodate the growing number of devices coming to the market continuously, they have to embrace the fluidity of the web and let go of the notion of pixel-perfect control.
+Designing for the unknown can be intimidating, but also challenging, rewarding, and exciting.